jiribrejcha/wifichannel/README.md

 Note: "sudo echo" workarounds a [known zsh issue](https://support.doppler.com/hc/en-us/articles/6520676549915-Curl-CLI-installation-fails-when-using-ZSH) on macOS.

+## How to install on Windows 11
+Coming soon!

 ## How to uninstall
 Execute this command in macOS Terminal app to uninstall wifichannel: